tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 ![extractor_types](https://github.com/user-attachments/assets/98d4a8f2-07dd-46db-ba1d-d1a24e58aaa1)

 This diagram shows how different Indexify extractors can process a PDF document, each producing specific types of output.
+To learn more about various types of extractors or the guide to creating your own extractor, read the official docs [here](https://docs.getindexify.ai/apis/extractors/#extractor-input-and-output).

 ## End-to-End Example: Building a PDF Knowledge Base

 Let's walk through a complete example of how to use Indexify to build a PDF knowledge base.
 This example will demonstrate how to extract text, images, and tables from a set of PDF documents and store the extracted information for later use.
+The PDF we will be using for this example is the technical report for Mistral, found [here](https://arxiv.org/pdf/2310.06825.pdf).

 ###  Directory Structure